 When to use Bagging Classifier?

 Bagging classifier helps reduce the variance of unstable classifiers (having high variance).
 The unstable classifiers include classifiers trained using algorithms such as decision tree which is found to have high variance and low bias.
 Thus, one can get the most benefit of using bagging classifier for algorithms such as decision trees.
 The stable classifiers such as linear discriminant analysis which have low variance may not benefit much from bagging technique.
+You may want to check this post to get a better understanding of Bias and Variance concepts – Bias & variance concepts and interview questions

 That said, one can still applying bagging classifier with base estimators related to any algorithm.
 In this post, for illustration purpose, the base estimator is trained using Logistic Regression.